Full-Time Faculty

 Ph.D.
 Indiana University

 Professor Versaci has been a member of the English Department at Palomar since 1997.
-From 2000 - 2018, he served as Co-advisor for Bravura, the college's award-winning literary journal, and he is currently one of the advisors for the English Majors Group.
-In addition to teaching literature, composition, and critical thinking courses, his academic interests are creative writing, 20th Century American literature, memoir, film, and comics/graphic novels.
+From 2000 - 2018, he served as Co-advisor for Bravura, the college's award-winning literary journal, and is currently active with the English Majors Group.
+He also works with Palomar's Transitions/Rising Scholars Program, which serves students who have been formerly incarcerated; this work has involved teaching composition at the Vista Detention Facility as well as for Transitions/Rising Scholars cohorts.
+In addition to teaching literature, composition, and critical thinking courses, his academic interests are creative writing, 20th Century American literature, memoir, film, comics/graphic novels, and issues relating to mass incarceration.
 He is the author of This Book Contains Graphic Language: Comics as Literature (Bloomsbury, 2007) and That Hidden Road: A Memoir (Apprentice House, 2016).
 More information is available on his website (see link above).

 Contact Information